diojin/mockingjay/docs/bigdata/Digest of Hadoop- The Definitive Guide 4th Edition.md

 ```
 Notice that the counters for temperature have been made more readable by using a resource bundle named after the enum (using an underscore as a separator for nested classes)—in this case MaxTemperatureWithCounters_Temperature.properties, which contains the display name mappings.

-The two ways of creating and accessing counters—using enums and using strings—are actually equivalent because Hadoop turns enums into strings to send counters over RPC.
+`The two ways of creating and accessing counters—using enums and using strings`—are actually equivalent because Hadoop turns enums into strings to send counters over RPC.
 Enums are slightly easier to work with, provide type safety, and are suitable for most jobs.
-For the odd occasion when you need to create counters dynamically, you can use the String interface.
+For the odd occasion when you need `to create counters dynamically, you can use the String interface`.

 In addition to using the web UI and the command line (using mapred job -counter), you can retrieve counter values using the Java API.
 You can do this while the job is running, although it is more usual to get counters at the end of a job run, when they are stable.
 ```java